Continuous vs. batch process: what are the differences?

 Manufacturers are companies that produce finished goods or products.
 They are responsible for designing, manufacturing, and assembling products.
 They often use raw materials and other components to create finished products.
 Manufacturers typically sell their products to distributors or wholesalers, who then sell them to retailers or end consumers.

 Distributors are businesses that buy products from manufacturers and then resell them to retailers or to consumers directly.
+For example, food distributors buy directly from farmers and then sell to your local supermarkets.
 They typically maintain relationships with multiple manufacturers and offer a range of products to their customers.
 Distributors may also provide additional logistics, storage, and inventory management services.

 Wholesalers purchase large quantities from manufacturers or distributors and then sell them to retailers or other businesses.
 They typically operate on a larger scale than distributors and often focus on a specific market or industry.
 Wholesalers may offer additional services like marketing, financing, and product support.